Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 - Facade Pattern

 	Provides a simplified interface without changing the underlying logic; components can still interact directly and are unaware of the Facade’s existence.

+#### The difference between [Subclass Sandbox](docs/SubclassSandbox.md) and [Template](docs/Template.md)

+Both deal with the relationship between base classes and subclasses.

+- Subclass Sandbox

+The algorithm’s skeleton is implemented by the subclass, while the base class provides a set of protected utility methods that the subclass can safely use.
+This encapsulates shared functionality within the base class, allowing subclasses to use it without modifying the base class’s behavior.

+Example: The attack flow is implemented by the subclass, while the functions used during the attack are provided by the base class.

+- Template Pattern

+The algorithm’s skeleton is implemented by the base class, and each step of the skeleton is implemented or overridden by subclasses.
+This ensures that the overall flow remains controlled and cannot be arbitrarily modified.

+Example: The attack flow is implemented by the base class, while each part of the attack flow is implemented by the subclasses.

+In practice, both patterns can be used together.

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)